 How it works

-If you can connect to the internet with your mobile device, you may be able to make an internet relay call.
+If you can connect to the internet with your mobile device, you should be able to make an internet relay call.

-You need a computer or laptop that allows you to make a connection to the internet.
-You can also make internet relay calls through certain brands of mobile phone.
-You don't need a TTY to make the call.
+You need a computer, laptop, tablet or smartphone that allows you to make a connection to the internet.

 What does it cost?